 During the scoring process, NASA iTech Forum judges will need to ensure that teams address the expectations laid out in these guidelines.
 When developing your submittal, please verify that you have addressed all (a-h) of the elements above that the judges will be considering.
-A completed Compliance Matrix must be included with your submittal as an appendix.
-The compliance matrix DOES NOT count towards your page maximum.
+A completed checklist must be included with your submittal as an appendix.
+The checklist DOES NOT count towards your page maximum.

 NASA iTech is currently open to everyone.

 Entries may only be submitted through the NASA iTech website during an official "Call for Ideas."

 For technical questions about entries, please contact email@example.com